Course Information

 APLS Manual:

-Advanced Paediatric Life Support: The Practical Approach, ANZ 6th Edition.
-The manual is provided as a print version with a redemption code which provides access to the e-book version of the manual.
+Advanced Paediatric Life Support: The Practical Approach, ANZ 7th Edition.
+The manual is provided as an e-book.
 Reading of the course manual is a pre-requisite.

 APLS Online Learning: